 Where is she drawing her support?

 She has been endorsed by EMILY’s List, a national group that supports women in politics and helps them fundraise, even though another female Democrat, Donna Lynne, also running in the same primary.
 (The name EMILY stands for Early Money is Like Yeast.)
-Her fundraising reports show Kennedy drew $575 donations from those working in higher education, teachers, government employees, homemakers, lawyers and retirees.
+Her fundraising reports show Kennedy drew $643,000 in donations from those working in higher education, teachers, government employees, homemakers, lawyers and retirees.
 An overwhelming majority of her campaign cash came from inside Colorado, and more than half of her donations were less than $100.
 “I am honored to have the support of so many Coloradans across our state,” Kennedy said in a statement.
 “Together we will work to make sure every Coloradan benefits from the progress we’ve made.”
-In October, she raised another $225,000.

 She noted that when she first ran for state treasurer in 2007 she raised more money than any other down-ballot candidate had in the past — then doubled it when she ran for reelection.